 There was a system in place for professional registrations to be monitored by the manager.
 Staff spoken with confirmed that they were aware of their responsibilities to keep their registrations up to date.
-There were no volunteers working in the day care setting.
+One volunteer was working in the day care setting and the review of records show all relevant documentation was in place including Access NI, a comprehensive induction record overseen by the manager and other relevant checks.